Supporting safer and more secure mental healthcare

 - Deter and automatically detect and identify those exhibiting undesirable behaviour

-- IP HD CCTV supports other systems and prevents ‘false positives’ by enabling visual verification of alarm activation, access activity or any other alerted event
+- IP HD CCTV supports other systems and prevents ‘false positives’ by enabling visual verification of alarm activation, access activity or any other alerting event

 - Real-time camera images viewed on mobile devices equip first responders with live, real-time video – invaluable when investigating a dynamic situation